smucclaw/eu-ai-act/act.md

 *Requirements for general purpose AI systems and obligations for providers of such systems*

-1. General purpose AI systems which may be used as high risk AI systems or as components of AI high risk systems in the meaning of Article 6, shall comply with the requirements established in Articles, 9, 10, 11, 13(2) and 13(3)(a) to (c) and 13(3)(e) and 15 of this Regulation.
+1. General purpose AI systems which may be used as high risk AI systems or as components of high risk AI systems in the meaning of Article 6, shall comply with the requirements established in Title III, Chapter 2 of this Regulation as from the date of application of the implementing acts adopted by the Commission in accordance with the examination procedure referred to in Article 74(2) no later than 18 months after the entry into force of this Regulation.
+Those implementing acts shall specify and adapt the application of the requirements established in Title III, Chapter 2 to general purpose AI systems in the light of their characteristics, technical feasibility and of market and technological developments. .
 When fulfilling those requirements, the generally acknowledged state of the art shall be taken into account, including as reflected in relevant harmonised standards or common specifications.

 2. Providers of general purpose AI systems referred to in paragraph 1 shall comply with the obligations set out in Articles 16aa, 16e, 16f, 16g, 16i, 16j, 25, 48 and 61.